-To add a directory monitor click on the Add button in the lower right corner.
+To add a directory monitor click on the Add button in the lower right-hand corner.
+Alternatively, you can right-click in the grid area and select Add from the context menu.
 The Add Directory Monitor wizard will be displayed.

 Directory monitors can monitor local directories, UNC paths, and even certain types of trading partners.
 The following types of trading partners are supported AFTP, WebDAV, Amazon S3, SFTP, SMB, and FTP/S.

 To monitor a local directory or UNC path, leave the 'Use trading partner' checkbox un-ticked and enter a directory path to monitor (or navigate to the directory itself using the Browse button).

 Monitoring Trading Partners